admc/wd/README.md

 ### Starting the promise chain

-The `browser` and `element` object are not themselves promises so that they may be themselves used as the result of a promise.
-However, if you need to start the chain straight form the browser, you may use:
+The `browser` and `element` object are not themselves promises (cause that would lead to chaos), if you need to start the chain straight form the browser, you may use:

 - `browser.chain()`
 - `browser.noop()`
-- `browser.resolve(promise)`, if you need to resolve a promise immediately.
+- `browser.resolve(promise)`

 - `element.chain()`
 - `element.noop()`
-- `element.resolve(promise)`, if you need to resolve a promise immediately.
+- `element.resolve(promise)`

+The resolve method works like Q thenResolve.

 ### Working with external promise libraries

-`wd` uses Q internally, but you may use the external promises with the following methods:
+`wd` uses `Q` internally, but you may use promises from other libraries with the following methods:

 - `browser.resolve(externalPromise)`
 - `wd.addPromiseChainMethod(name, externalPromise)`
 - `wd.addPromiseMethod(name, externalPromise)`

-The external promise will be automatically wrap within a Q promise using `new Q(externalPromise)`.
+The external promise will be automatically wrapped within a Q promise using `new Q(externalPromise)`.

 See example [here](https://github.com/admc/wd/blob/master/examples/promise/external-promise.js).